directus/directus/docs/getting-started/support.md

 # Support

 > Directus is offered completely free and open-source for anyone wishing to self-host the platform.
-There are many
-> resources, both free and paid, to help you get up-and-running smoothly.
+If you have questions along the way, there are many resources, both free and paid, to help you get up-and-running smoothly.

 ## Community Support